williamMDsilva/poc-explicit-architecture-elixir/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

-## archtectural concepts from Explicit Architecture
+## archtectural concepts based on Explicit Architecture

 <a href="https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/">